 If $Spin^{c}(V)$ is not empty, then the set of isomorphism classes of $Spin^{c}$-structures on $V$ is a torsor over the group of isomorphism classes in $\cB U(1)(M)$.
 Since the latter is canonically isomorphic to $H^{2}(M;\Z)$ we get a simply transitive action of $H^{2}(M;\Z)$ on $Spin^{c}(V)/iso$.
-Furthermore, the tensor product with the respective identities induces isomorphisms
+Furthermore, we get natural isomorphisms

 The sum of two vector bundles with $Spin^{c}$-structures has a naturally induced $Spin^{c}$-structure.
-This is formalized with the natural bifunctor
+This is formalised as the natural bifunctor

 On the level of objects this bifunctor is given by

 where the $Spin^{c}(n+m)$-principal bundle